How much can I earn as a Pilates instructor?

 If you taught 5 classes per week @ £50 per class = £250.00 for 5 hours work

 Offering small group sessions (3 to 4 people) is a popular way for people to exercise at a time that suits them.
 It’s a step between attending a group class and receiving an individual personal training session.
-You can charge an appropriate hourly rate of at least £30 per hour, depending on your location, and the participants can split the costs between themselves.
+Depending on the location by running small group sessions, a pilates instructor's hourly rate is at least £30 per hour, which the participants can split between themselves.

 The benefit of small group sessions is that participants will have a more personalised session.
 These can work well at one of the participants’ homes, depending on suitable space being available, and people are generally willing to pay a little extra if it saves them time and convenience.
 This is a great way to fill your morning or early afternoon time if you target your audience well.